Superchig/chawk/README.md

 **Exercise**: The `chawk` program, like `awk`, can read its program source code in from a file, which is useful with larger programs.
-As a trivial example, try writing the awk program `{ print $1 }` in a file named `prog.awk` and then running `./chawk -f prog.awk test/temperature.txt` in a unix shell.
+As a trivial example, try writing the awk program `{ print $1 }` into a file named `prog.awk` and then running `./chawk -f prog.awk test/temperature.txt` in a unix shell.

 **Exercise**: The `chawk` program, like `awk`, can read its tabular input data in from standard input.
 As a trivial example, try running `cat